 Now it is time for the homemade lemonade icing.
 Combine powdered sugar and lemon juice in a bowl.
 You can easily control how thin or thick your icing is by the quantities you use.
 Drizzle the icing over the cake.

-Can you make this lemon pound cake dairy-free?
+Can you make this cake dairy-free?

 Yes, you can, and in fact, one of my readers already tested this out and had great success!
 She used soy milk (but you can also use almond milk) and she used vegan butter by a brand called Smart Balance.

-More delicious lemon desserts to try:
+More delicious lemon dessert recipes to try:

 - If you love ice cream, you must try this No-Churn Lemon Ice Cream recipe!